-a.
-The Communications Manager, or their designee, should confirm that Library social media content moderation is regularly occurring to ensure that sites are active, that content is engaging, and that content posted in violation of this policy is handled appropriately.

-- i.
-For purposes of this policy, "active" refers to a page having been posted to at least once weekly; and "engaging" refers to views, reach, and interaction with the posts. - ii.
-Annual audits of account activity and the effectiveness of the content being posted will be performed by the Communications Manager or designee.
+- a.
+The Director of Marketing & Communications, or their designee, should confirm that library social media content moderation is regularly occurring to ensure that sites are active, that content is engaging, and that content posted in violation of this Policy is handled appropriately. - i.
+For purposes of this Policy, "active" refers to a page having been posted to at least once weekly; and "engaging" refers to views, reach, and interaction with the posts. - ii.
+Annual audits of account activity and the effectiveness of the content being posted will be performed by the Director of Marketing & Communications or designee.

 b.
-If necessary, the Communications Manager, or their designee, may disable or deactivate a Library social media account or prohibit posting Library social media content based on prevailing circumstances.
+If necessary, the Director of Marketing & Communications, or their designee, may disable or deactivate a library social media account or prohibit posting library social media content based on prevailing circumstances.